mjambon/thoughts/README.md

 * Case studies: a case study looks into a particular problem and solves it using the concepts introduced in this book.
-* Discussions: a discussion looks into choices made in this book, compares it to some other approaches, and attempts to justify the choices made in the book.
+* Discussions: a discussion looks into choices made in this book, compares it to some other approaches, and attempts to justify them.